Michael Portillo visits Coates & Seely

 Taste of Britain: Coates & Seely a very sparkling success

-Michael Portillo came to meet the Coates & Seely team and discuss the similarity of wine production in the North Hampshire Downs to the Champagne region.
+Michael Portillo visits Coates & Seely to meet the team and discuss the similarity of wine production in the North Hampshire Downs to the Champagne region.

 Mr Portillo asked co-founder Nicholas Coates how it is possible to grow great wines in Southern England.
 Nicholas explained that it was largely to do with the similarity of the chalk downlands of England to the Champagne region.
 The soil type and the cool climate go together to make great Champagne and sparkling wines, such as Coates & Seely.